flatironinstitute/foveated-metamers-browser/README.md

 1.  **Start developing.**

     Navigate to the Flatiron cluster, clone this repo in your `mnt/home/<username>`, and start it up.
     If you are not on the FI network, fire up that VPN.

     ```zsh
     npm install
     npm run dev
     ```

+    You may also run the app locally and proxy requests to the live site:

+    ```zsh
+    npm run proxy
+    npm run dev
+    ```